How to Evaluate the Reliability of Health Information on the Internet

 Be cautious of the information on websites where you cannot identify who is running the site and there is no way to contact them.

-There are many different reasons to have a website.
+There are many different reasons to develop a website.
 If you are looking for reliable health information to guide changes in your behaviours, then use websites whose purpose is to help you identify and manage health problems or to improve your health.
 This is usually the purpose of:

 - not-for-profit organizations (e.g. the Canadian Cancer Society),